section-engineering-education/engineering-education/content/articles/functional-programming-with-java-lambda/index.md

 published: true
 url: /functional-programming-with-java-lambda/
 title: Functional Programming with Java Lambda
-description: In this article, we will look at the concept of Functional programming in Java. we will also explain how a function can be used as a value.
+description: In this article, we will look at the concept of functional programming in Java. we will also explain how a function can be used as a value.
 author: popoola-tunde
 date: 2021-10-12T00:00:00-10:03
 topics: [Languages]